Vkumar-sys/Python-Data-Analysis-Project-Understanding-the-dynamics-of-Naukri.com-data-/README.md

   better understanding of job market dynamics on naukri.com

 # Future Steps:-
-* Continue to explore additional dimensions of the dataset incorporating the machine learnings models for predictive analysis and staying updated on industry
+* Continue to explore additional dimensions of the dataset incorporating the machine learnings models for predictive analysis and staying updated for industry trends for continuous improvemnts

 -------------------------------------------***************************------------------------------------------------